 We offer The LEEDS Programme (Learning, Empowering, Enabling Diabetes Self-Management) to anyone who has been newly diagnosed with type 2 Diabetes or has had a diagnosis in the past 12 months and is registered with a Leeds GP.

 Diabetes is a lifelong health condition that occurs when the amount of glucose (sugar) in the blood is too high because the body can’t use it properly.

-Type 2 Diabetes is a progressive long-term medical condition.
-Managing Type 2 diabetes involves lifestyle changes, and treatment can be complex.
-The LEEDS Programme helps to improve your knowledge and skills and also help to motivate you to take control of your condition and self-manage it effectively.
+Type 2 Diabetes is a progressive, long-term medical condition.
+Managing Type 2 diabetes involves lifestyle changes and treatment can be complex.
+The LEEDS Programme will improve your knowledge about your condition and help to give you the skills and motivation to take control and self-manage it.
 We see this as part of your ongoing treatment.

 Week 1 - Explores ‘what is diabetes’, blood results, medications and their action

 Week 2 - Healthy lifestyles including diet, exercise and alcohol